MagomedovTimur/rsa256/README.md

 # C++ RSA-256 Cryptography Algorithm Implementation

-The only third party library used in this project is boost only for big integer, moule inverse and random.
+The only third party library used in this project is boost for big integer, moule inverse and random.